 This climb begins in the the quaint and rustic, but good sized town of Stenning in the little town of Steyning, West Sussex County (population 5,990, 2011).
 No problem parking in town and getting to the climb - abundant free parking.

 This Simon Warren #21 is brief at 1.5 kilometers, but it is an upper level climb by gradient at 8%.
-The roadway is marked as Single Track (one lane) by that seemed like too aggressive of a rating as it is effectively 2 lanes although without a center line.
+The roadway is marked as Single Track (one lane) but that seemed like too aggressive of a rating as it is effectively 2 unmarked lanes throughout.

 The first 100 meters of the climb are fairly flat but it then ramps up to 10% for nearly 400 meters followed by 400 nearly flat meters before shooting up to 11% for the final 700 meters.